 The Tallit—A Symbol of Loyal Love

 The Tallit, sometimes known today as a prayer shawl, is a garment historically worn by Jewish men.
-This covering garment has its roots in a command recorded in the book of Numbers that required all men of God to wear a Tzit-Tzit, or tassels as translated in English Bibles, on the corners of their garments.
+This covering apparel has its roots in a command recorded in the book of Numbers that required all men of God to wear a Tzit-Tzit, or tassels translated in English Bibles, on the corners of their garments.

 The actual word "Tallit" is not found in the Bible.
 The covering known as a Tallit was designed in medieval times to accommodate that period's fashion trends.
-Men no longer wore long-robed garments that would facilitate the tassels and a separate garment was used that could be worn for the purposes of keeping the Numbers fifteen command and observance.
+Men no longer wore long-robed garments that would facilitate the tassels commanded to be worn in Numbers chapter fifteen; therefore, an article of separate clothing was designed to keep the observance.

-This does not distract from the lesson and concept derived from this ancient God prescribed adornment of Tzit-Tzit on a garment.
-The concept of covering, which will be discussed later, remains consistent with an ancient garment or modern Tallit upon which the Tzit-Tzit hangs, and it's biblical purpose and lesson.
+This change does not distract from the lesson and concept that derives from this ancient, and God prescribed, adornment of Tzit-Tzit on a garment.
+The idea of covering, which will be discussed later, remains consistent with this ancient garment or modern Tallit upon which the Tzit-Tzit hangs and it's biblical purpose and lesson.

 You shall make tassels on the four corners of the clothing with which you cover yourself.

 — Deuteronomy 22:12

 The word Tallit comes from the Hebrew word for young lamb.

 He shall feed his flock like a shepherd: he shall gather the lambs (tali) with his arm, and carry them in his bosom, and shall gently lead those that are with young.

 — Isaiah 40:11

 It is also rooted in a word for covering by patching.
-As did the Gibeonites who came seeking a covenant with Joshua, pretending to come from a faraway place.
-They came dressed in...
+The Gibeonites, who came seeking a covenant with Joshua, pretending to come from a faraway place, wore patched shoes on their feet.